usefixie/fixie-wrench/README.md

 This means "using the FIXIE_SOCKS_HOST environment variable, make my-first-database.example.com:5432 available to my application on localhost:1234, and make my-second-database.example.com:5432 available to my application on localhost:1235, and print verbose logs."

 ## Building for other platforms
-Fixie provides prebuilt binaries for common platforms and chip architectures, but if you want to run Fixie Wrench on a more esoteric system (eg. FreeBSD running on a 32-bit Intel chip), you can do so by cloning the repository and running `make build` after installing Go 1.17.
+Fixie provides prebuilt binaries for common platforms and chip architectures, but if you want to run fixie-wrench on a more esoteric system (eg. FreeBSD running on a 32-bit Intel chip), you can do so by cloning the repository and running `make build` after installing Go 1.17.
 This will produce a binary (`bin/fixie-wrench`) compiled for your OS and architecture.

 ## Example app
-To see Fixie Wrench in action, check out the [example app](https://github.com/usefixie/fixie-wrench-example-app).
+To see fixie-wrench in action, check out the [example app](https://github.com/usefixie/fixie-wrench-example-app).

 You can also deploy the example app with a click: